 In his enchanting adventure, Kenneth Grahame evokes endless wonder in a fantasy world seen through the eyes of a child.
-Just a few chapters later, and Mole already feels like an old friend.
+Just a few chapters later, Mole already feels like an old friend.
 Such charm is hard to find.
-As is inspiration that urges us to take a blithesome step out of the old life, and into the new.
+As is inspiration that urges us to take a blithesome step out of the old life and into the new.

 Thanks for getting through this hefty list.
 Keen to do your own list?
 I couldn’t decide who to nominate.
 So consider yourself tagged, so long as you are reading this. 😉